 - In the username text field, provide the Sample Username provided in Step #1.

-- In the password field, provide the default password received in e-mail or SMS.
+- In the password field, provide the default password received through an e-mail or SMS.

 - Click on Sign In button